KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Experiments

 \subsection{Evaluation Metrics}

-We assess algorithm performance based on the fundamental trade-off between search efficiency and search accuracy, using two primary metrics.
+We assess algorithm performance based on the fundamental trade-off between search efficiency and accuracy:

-\begin{itemize} \item \textbf{Throughput (QPS):} Efficiency is measured in Queries Per Second (QPS), defined as the total number of queries processed by the entire machine divided by the total wall-clock time.
-A higher QPS value signifies superior performance and lower operational cost. \item \textbf{Accuracy (Recall@10):} Search accuracy is measured using Recall@10.
-For each query, this metric is the fraction of the true 10 nearest neighbors (as determined by an exhaustive search) that are successfully retrieved within the top-10 results returned by the approximate algorithm.
-The final reported recall is the average over all queries in the test set. \end{itemize}
+\begin{itemize} \item \textbf{Throughput (QPS):} Efficiency is quantified in Queries Per Second (QPS), defined as the total number of queries processed divided by the total wall-clock time.
+Higher QPS indicates superior throughput and lower operational latency. \item \textbf{Accuracy (Recall@10):} Search accuracy is measured by Recall@10.
+This metric represents the fraction of the true 10 nearest neighbors (determined via exhaustive search) successfully retrieved within the top-10 results.
+Reported recall is the average over all queries in the test set. \end{itemize}

-For all comparative experiments, we tune the search parameters of each method to achieve a high-accuracy target of Recall@10 = 0.99.
-We then report the corresponding QPS at this fixed accuracy level.
-This methodology provides a standardized comparison of efficiency that is representative of production systems where result quality is paramount.
+For all comparative experiments, we tune the search parameters of each method to achieve a fixed high-accuracy target of Recall@10 = 0.99.
+We then report the corresponding QPS at this iso-accuracy level.
+This methodology provides a standardized efficiency comparison representative of production systems where result quality is paramount.